jjzou2002/LeakyDSP/README.md

 # LeakyDSP

 This repository contains the experiments of evaluation and case studies discussed in the paper :
-* "LeakyDSP: Exploiting Digital Signal Processing Blocks to Sense Voltage Fluctuations".
+* "LeakyDSP: Exploiting Digital Signal Processing Blocks to Sense Voltage Fluctuations in FPGAs".

 LeakyDSP is a novel on-chip sensor that exploits Digital Signal Processing (DSP) blocks to craft a stealthy power side channel.
 We mount different power side channel attacks via LeakyDSP successfully.